jonlabelle/SublimeJsPrettier/README.md

 ### Install JsPrettier Using Git

-Alternatively, if you're a git user, you can install [JsPrettier] and keep it up to date by cloning the repository directly into your [Sublime Text Packages directory].
+Alternatively, if you're a Git user, you can install [JsPrettier] and keep it up-to-date by cloning the repository directly into your [Sublime Text Packages directory].

 You can locate your Sublime Text Packages directory by using the menu item `Preferences` -> `Browse Packages...`